Key performance indicators (KPIs) are an essential part of any business in any industry, and equipment rental is no exception.

 Is your business worth more now?
 Take your total assets minus your debts at any point and compare them at different points in time.
 Has your business been growing consistently?

-Movie rental business KPIs and other rental business KPIs should include rental growth, which is determined by taking the difference in revenue between this year and last year and dividing it by last year’s revenue.
-Hopefully, you’re doing 10% growth or better.
+It’s measured by taking the difference in revenue between this year and last year.
+Then, you take that number, and divide it by last year’s revenue.

 Customer Acquisition Cost

 Your customer acquisition cost shows how much you’re paying to get new rental customers.

 Any advertising and marketing incurs costs.
 This also applies to your sales team and your marketing agency.

 You need to make sure that your sales and marketing campaigns and strategies are bringing in more money than you’re spending on them.

 To calculate CAC, divide your total costs for sales and marketing.
 Then, divide it by the number of new customers that you’re successfully getting from those channels over a specific period of time.
 (Like a per month, per quarter, or per annum.)

 This will give you your cost per new customer that you’re getting.